-- to identify the most pressing concerns from service-user, carer and practitioner perspectives relating to social care support for older people, with a focus on enabling health and well-being, and then to prioritise those that service-users, carers and practitioners agree are the most important for research to address.
+- to identify the most pressing concerns from parent, family, young people and practitioner perspectives relating to What matters most in developing family support services in Wales? and then to prioritise those that parents, families, young people and practitioners agree are the most important for research to address.

-- to take these research priorities to a wider group of stakeholders including researchers and funders to develop these priorities into tractable research questions
+- to take these research priorities to a wider group of stakeholders including researchers and funders to develop the priorities into tractable research questions

-- work with service-users, carers and practitioners to identify uncertainties about the delivery of social care and support to older people in order to enable health and wellbeing.
+- work with parents, families, young people and practitioners to identify evidence uncertainties about the delivery of care and support services to families in Wales;

-- to agree by consensus a prioritised list of those uncertainties, for research
+- to agree by consensus a Top 10 list of research priorities for research.

-- work with researchers on each of the areas research priority identified in Stage 1 to decide the approach to further work that is needed for each.
+- discuss the Top 10 priorities with researchers to help us decide the approach to further work that is needed for each.
 There will be a variety of approaches required: from new research evidence, new evidence syntheses, dissemination, or working with others to promote knowledge mobilisation.
-Priority will be given to the development of tractable research questions.
+Priority will be given to the development of tractable research questions

 The scope of the Project is defined as looking at:

-- Evidence needs to help provide sustainable care and support services for older people in Wales that enable health and wellbein
+- Evidence needs related to family support services in Wales

 - and where evidence needs include (but are not limited to) those that relate to: